-If you cannot resolve your problem informally with the CAD, you file a notice of protest requesting to have your case heard by the ARB.
+If you cannot resolve your problem informally with the CAD, you may proceed with your formal hearing and have your case heard by the ARB.

 The ARB is an independent board of citizens that hears and determines protests regarding property appraisals or other concerns listed above.
-It has the power to order the CAD to make the necessary changes based on evidence heard during the ARB hearing.
+It has the power to order the CAD to make the necessary changes based on evidence heard during the ARB hearing

-If you file a written request for an ARB hearing (notice of protest) before the deadline, the ARB will set your case for a hearing and send you written notice of the time, date and place of the hearing.
+If you file a written request for an ARB hearing (notice of protest) before the deadline, the ARB will set your case for a hearing and send you written notice of the time, date, place, and subject of the hearing.
 If necessary, you may request a hearing in the evening or on a Saturday.
-You may use Comptroller Form 50-132, Property Appraisal - Notice of Protest, to file your written request for an ARB hearing.
+You may use Comptroller Form 50-132, Property Appraisal-Notice of Protest, to file your written request for an ARB hearing.

-Prior to your hearing, you may ask to review the evidence the CAD plans to introduce at the hearing to establish any matter at issue.
-Before a hearing on a protest or immediately after the hearing begins, you or your agent and the CAD are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
-Evidence may be submitted for any hearing type either in paper or on a small portable electronic device (such as a CD, USB flash drive or thumb drive) which will be kept by the ARB.
-Do NOT bring evidence on a smart phone.
-The ARB's hearing procedures regarding all the requirements to properly submit evidence on a small portable electronic device.
+Prior to your hearing, you may request a copy of the evidence the CAD plans to introduce at the hearing to establish any matter at issue.
+Before a hearing on a protest, or immediately after the hearing begins, you or your agent and the CAD are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
+Evidence may be submitted for any hearing type either in paper, via email at collinarb@collinarb.org or on a small portable electronic device (such as a CD, USB flash drive or thumb drive) which may be kept by the ARB.
+A copy of all evidence submitted to the ARB must be retained for public record.
+The ARB will not accept evidence on SD memory cards, cameras, video cameras, phone, computers, tablets, or any other medium that cannot be retained for record.
+Electronic evidence should be submitted in the following file type: PDF; MS Office (Word/Excel/PowerPoint); or image types: JPEG; PMG; TIFF.
+ARB will not download external links within the body of an email.
+Multiple files may be submitted; however, the total combined size may not exceed 20 MB, per property.

+The ARB's hearing procedures regarding all evidence requirements must be reviewed.